 to see new one of a kind jewellery from me.

-Sometimes it can be quite hard to know what size or length you need when buying jewellery, especially online, so I thought I would give you some simple guidelines here.
+Sometimes it can be quite hard to know what size or length you need when buying jewellery, especially online, so her are some simple guidelines.
 If you have any further questions please do contact me and I will be more than happy to help.

 I offer certain pendants on longer chains such as 20″, 24″ and 30-34″.
 If you need a different length I can usually sort that out too, so just contact me.

 Also, remember that chains are quite often interchangeable, so if you see a chain that you prefer do ask, and chances are I can help.